Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

-QuRator~\cite{wettig2024qurating} manually defines quality criterion such as writing style, facts and trivia, educational value, and required expertise.
-Then, quality comparison is conducted on two instruction-response samples via GPT3.5 scoring.
-Such pairwise scorings are used to fine-tune a sheared-LLaMA 1.3B model~\cite{xia2023sheared} in a manner similar to DPO~\cite{ouyang2022training,rafailov2024direct}.
-It is noted that pairwise scoring~\cite{ouyang2022training,dubois2024alpacafarm,zeng2023evaluating,liu2023makes} have been found more reliable, consistent, and unbiased than individual scoring~\cite{gunasekar2023textbooks,chen2023alpagasus} during GPT-based quality analysis.

-\paragraph{Remark} Closed-source LLMs such as ChatGPT enjoy a high level of alignment with human preference and therefore can be utilized to score data quality.
-It would be more cost-efficient to collect few (e.g., <100K) GPT-scored samples first and then fine-tune an open-source LLM for quality measurement on massive instruction corpus.
+\paragraph{Remark} Closed-source LLMs such as ChatGPT enjoy a high level of alignment with human preference and therefore can be utilized for quality {scoring}.
+It would be cost-efficient to collect few (e.g., <100K) GPT-scored samples first and then fine-tune an open-source LLM for quality measurement on massive corpus.